EGI-Federation/documentation/content/en/users/compute/content-distribution/_index.md

   Content (software) distribution in the EGI infrastructure
 ---

-This page is about the CVMFS service operated for EGI by RAL.
+This page documents usage of the CVMFS service operated for EGI by RAL.

 ## Overview